andrelikesdogs/sm64-randomizer/README.md

 - Randomizes Mario's Outfit
 - Randomizes Coin Colors
 - Randomizes Objects in Level
+- Disables Cutscenes
+- Disables Level Intros
+- Disable Out-of-Level Starwarp
 - ...many more to come

-Also auto extends ROM to work with the randomizer. *Unfortunately this only works on Windows and Mac OSX right now.
-Please open a PR if you want this functionality on other OSes*
-To extend your ROM manually, use either [sm64extender](https://www.smwcentral.net/?p=viewthread&t=77343) or [Super Mario 64 ROM Extender](http://qubedstudios.rustedlogic.net/Mario64Tools.htm).
+Also auto extends ROM to work with the randomizer.
+If this fails, extend your ROM manually and use either [sm64extender](https://www.smwcentral.net/?p=viewthread&t=77343) or [Super Mario 64 ROM Extender](http://qubedstudios.rustedlogic.net/Mario64Tools.htm).

-# GUI
+# Usage GUI
 The randomizer includes a simple GUI for easy setup without any knowledge about the command line.
 Simply download the latest [release](/releases/latest) and open `SM64 Randomizer GUI`.

 ![SM64 Randomizer GUI](https://i.imgur.com/erEk4Dh.png)

+1. Select an Input ROM
+2. Select an Output (will be automatically guessed to <rom>.out.<ending>)
+3. Select your settings
+- Choose a custom seed to share with friends who use the same tool
+- Copy the settings string to copy your current settings to share with friends.
+Does not include seed.
+4. Press "Generate"
+5. Run output file on your emulator/console. :tada:

 # Usage CLI
 To use this package: